-Filed by th ne Registrant X Filed by a Party other than the Registrant O Checl k the appropriate box: x 0 0 0 0 [[reliminary Proxy Statement Definitive Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Additional Materials Oliciting Material Pursuant to sec.
+Filed by tl ne Registrant X Filed by a Party other than the Registrant O Checl k the appropriate box: 0 X 0 0 0 I (Preliminary Proxy Statement Definitive Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Additional Materials Soliciting Material Pursuant to sec.
 240.14a-11(c) or sec.
-240.14a-12 LTC Properties, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Paym nent o f Filing Fee (Check the appropriate box): ee coi required. nputed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-Title of each class of securities to which transaction applies: (2 2) Aggregate number of securities to which transaction applies: (3 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4 4) Proposed maximum aggregate value of transaction: (5 5) Total fee paid: o C heck revio id previously with preliminary materials. box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+240.14a-12 LTC Properties, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Paym nent o of Filing Fee (Check the appropriate box): ee co t required.
+In the substitution of the substi (2 2) Aggregate number of securities to which transaction applies: (3 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4 4) Proposed maximum aggregate value of transaction: (5 5) Total fee paid: o C heck revio box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
 Identify the us filing by registration statement number, or the Form or Schedule and the date of its filing.
-Amount Previously Paid: (2 2) Form, Schedule or Registration Statement No.: (3 3) Filing Party: (4 4) Date Filed:
+Amount Previously Paid: (2 2) Form, Schedule or Registration Statement No.: (3 3) Filing Party: (4 1) Date Filed: